lytemar/Statistical-Rethinking-2ed-Julia-Stan-Pluto/README.md

 ## Using Pluto's package management (or not!)

-For development purposes most notebooks include a line like `#Pkg.activate("~/.julie/dev/SR2StanPluto"))`.
-On the repo it is commented out.
-While developing code I typically run notebooks inside a project environment (by uncommenting that line).
+Most notebooks include a line like `#Pkg.activate("~/.julie/dev/SR2StanPluto"))`.
+On the Github repo it is usualy commented out.
+While developing code I run notebooks inside a project environment (by uncommenting that line).
+Occasionally I update the package (SR2StanPluto) in the REPL when new versions of the project itself or its dependencies become available.
+It requires SR2StanPluto.jl to be installed (in e.g. `~/.julia/dev` in the above example).

-If you frequently switch between notebooks part of this project, uncommenting (or adding) the `Pkg.activate(...)` line is much faster.
-But that requires SR2StanPluto.jl to be installed in ~/.julia/dev.
+If you frequently switch between different notebooks, uncommenting (or adding) the `Pkg.activate(...)` line is also much faster.

 ## Usage